sichensong-99/Web-Projects/Design User Collection/README.md

 ## Step 1: Create a model through 'class' in Python file.

-## Step 2: Create registration web page and import the model that we created in step 1.
+## Step 2: Create registration web page and import the model

 Meanwhile, at the top of the registration page, we have to import the model named User.
 So we write down [from model import User]

+## Step 3：Define the value
-## Step 3：In register.html, we define the value as user.name/ user.email/user.password.
+In register.html, we define the value as user.name/ user.email/user.password.
 The reason we use 'if... else' is that if users don't imput any value, the imputbox will not show none instead of keeping blank.

-## Step 4: In order to display the registered information on web page, we create model.py to define the table, which is used to save information.
+## Step 4: Define the table
+In order to display the registered information on web page, we create model.py to define the table, which is used to save information.

-## Step 5: Then we create form.py to define data type.
+## Step 5: Define data type
+Then we create form.py to define data type.

 Importing datatype from wtforms.

-## Step 6: Create a db.py to define a database that saving registered information.
+## Step 6: Define a database

+Create a db.py to define a database that saving registered information.

+## Step 7：Import model and form

-## Step 7：Importing model and form that we've already created in previous steps.
+Importing model and form that we've already created in previous steps.

 from flask import Flask, render_template, request, redirect, url_for, flash